tamus-cyber/tamus-control-standards/docs/incident-notification/index.md

 title: Incident Notification Guidelines
 ---

-**These guidelines are effective April 15, 2022.**
+**These guidelines are effective January 9, 2024.**

-This document provides guidance to Texas A&M University System institutions and agencies for submitting incident notifications to the Texas A&M System Office of Cybersecurity.
+This document provides guidance to Texas A&M University System members for submitting incident notifications to Texas A&M System Cybersecurity.

-Title 1 Texas Administrative Code §202.1 defines "security incident" as "an event which results in the accidental or deliberate unauthorized access, loss, disclosure, modification, disruption, or destruction of information or information resources.[^1]" Texas A&M System cyber security control standard IR-6 requires system members to notify the System Office of Cybersecurity and consult with the System Chief Information Security Officer regarding information security incidents involving their information and information systems, whether managed by the agency/institution, contractor, or other source.
+Title 1 Texas Administrative Code §202.1 defines "security incident" as "an event which results in the accidental or deliberate unauthorized access, loss, disclosure, modification, disruption, or destruction of information or information resources.[^1]" Texas A&M System cybersecurity control standard IR-6 requires system members to notify Texas A&M System Cybersecurity and consult with the System Chief Information Security Officer regarding information security incidents involving their information and information systems, whether managed by the member, contractor, or other source.
 This includes privacy incidents that do not impact information systems and any incidents involving industrial control systems or operational technology.

-These guidelines support the Texas A&M System Office of Cybersecurity in executing its mission objectives and provide the following benefits:
+These guidelines support Texas A&M System Cybersecurity in executing its mission objectives and provide the following benefits:

 * **Greater quality of information** – Alignment with incident reporting and handling guidance from NIST 800-61 Revision 2 [^2] to introduce functional, informational, and recoverability impact classifications

-* **Improved information sharing and situational awareness** – Establishing a 4-hour notification time frame for all incidents to improve the System Office of Cybersecurity’s ability to understand cybersecurity events affecting the system and make timely required notifications to other system offices
+* **Improved information sharing and situational awareness** – Establishing an 12-hour notification timeframe for all incidents to improve Texas A&M System Cybersecurity’s ability to understand cybersecurity events affecting the system and make timely required notifications to other system offices

 * **Faster incident response times** – Moving cause analysis to the closing phase of the incident handling process to expedite initial notification